XifengGuo/DEC-keras/README.md

 * Junyuan Xie, Ross Girshick, and Ali Farhadi.
 Unsupervised deep embedding for clustering analysis.
 ICML 2016.

-This repo has been modiifed to use custom datasets as well.
-As an example the Vectorization roof dataset(https://github.com/SimonHensel/Vectorization-Roof-Data-Set) has been used here.

 ## Usage
 1. Install [Keras>=2.0.9](https://github.com/fchollet/keras), scikit-learn